Circus Left Town: Release

 The song was originally set out to be released with the Unplugged live album in 1992, but was dropped from the album track listing.
 However, "Circus" and "My Father's Eyes" – another song left out by Clapton for the 1992 release, were re-recorded and released in 1998 on the studio album Pilgrim.
 In addition the album release, Clapton had the song released as a single in June 1998 for Reprise Records in Europe and the United States.
 There were several types of singles released, including a promotional single, a maxi compact disc single as well as a limited edition maxi single, released on compact disc format.
 All of these single releases features different B-, C- and D-sides to them.
 However, Clapton played the song along with his mega hit single "Tears in Heaven" for his 1992 World Tour during a small acoustic set.
 Before the reworked version of "Circus Left Town" was officially released in 1998, many Clapton fans recorded the original version and published the song as bootleg recordings in 1992.
 "Circus" was resurrected for the 6-night shows at the Nippon Budokan in 2016.

 Chart performance

 Unlike many other singles released of the 1998 Pilgrim album, "Circus" was not so successful in the music charts.
 In the United Kingdom, the single peaked at number 39 on both the physical singles sales and combined singles sales chart, compiled by the Official Charts Company in June 1998 and as of 2021, remains his last top 40 hit in that country.
-In Poland, the single release reached its highest position, reaching number 33 on the Lista Przebojów Programu Trzeciego chart.
 In the Netherlands, "Circus" placed itself on rank 92 on the Single Top 100, compiled by the official Dutch MegaCharts.
 In Japan, the single effort reached number 99 on the Oricon Top 100 singles chart, selling 2,750 copies while on chart.